 The Absorption Of Vitamins

-The hollow parts of the digestive tract contain smooth muscle that helps the intestinal lining move so that food passes through the GI tract.
+The digestive tract's hollow parts contain smooth muscle that helps the intestinal lining move so that food passes through the GI tract.
 This is called peristalsis and happens in the intestines, the stomach, and the esophagus.

-Peristalsis helps vitamins get through the GI tract, where they are usually absorbed by the small intestine.
+Peristalsis helps vitamins get through the GI tract, where the small intestine usually absorbs them.

-Vitamins are necessary for health as they are often cofactors to the enzymes of the body or act as antioxidants, fighting oxygen free radicals that can damage cells, resulting sometimes in the formation of cancer.
+Vitamins are necessary for health as they are often cofactors to the body's enzymes or act as antioxidants, fighting oxygen free radicals that can damage cells, sometimes resulting in cancer formation.